octo-faq/cd-universe/Instructions/demo-script.md

 ## Summary

-In this demonstration, we are trting to highlight 4 (ish) new capabilities added to GitHub Actions:
+In this demonstration, we are trying to highlight 4 (ish) new capabilities added to GitHub Actions:

 #### Environments
 - Keep track of history of deployments, eg staging, production, etc.